Heat styling natural gray hair

 Silicones have the property of weighing down hair if used frequently.

-So if you have thin hair or don’t have much volume in your hair, go for silicone-free heat protectants.
+So, if you have thin hair or little volume, choose silicone-free heat protectants.

 Or, if you have oily hair, silicones can add some extra burden to your hair.
-So silicone-free heat protector can keep your hair and scalp lighter.
+So, a silicone-free heat protector can keep your hair and scalp lighter.

 Hot Tools: